Washington DC Criminal Defense Lawyer

 David Benowitz is an experienced attorney with a successful track record of fighting for his clients.
 As one of the top criminal defense lawyers in Washington, DC, Mr. Benowitz is committed to providing the highest level criminal defense at affordable prices.

-Mr. Benowitz is AV-rated by Martindale Hubbell, has earned a perfect 10 rating by AVVO, and is a member of the National College of DUI Defense.
-He is also the only Washington, D.C.-based attorney who has been board certified as a criminal advocate by the National Board of Trial Advocacy.
+Mr. Benowitz is AV-rated by Martindale-Hubbell, has earned a perfect 10 rating by AVVO, and is a member of the National College of DUI Defense.
+He is also the only Washington, DC-based criminal defense attorney who has been board-certified as a criminal advocate by the National Board of Trial Advocacy.
 Mr. Benowitz is a faculty member at Harvard Law School’s Trial Advocacy Workshop, and a Professorial Lecturer in Law at the George Washington University School of Law.

 If you are contacted by any law enforcement agency, do not make any statements, even those denying involvement, as they will most likely be used to build a case against you later.
 Politely decline to comment and then contact a criminal defense attorney immediately.
 The sooner an experienced lawyer begins an investigation, the better your chance of defeating the government’s case.

 While many criminal charges are tried in DC Superior Court, some offenses constitute a violation of federal law.
 These offenses are prosecuted by the United States government and, as a result, have the full force of a number of federal agencies supporting the prosecution.
 Agencies conducting investigations, undercover operations, and sting operations on behalf of the government include: